 Guide to Purchasing Prints

 Purchasing a high-resolution panorama print represents a significant investment, so it’s important to make informed choices when you choose print options and which print(s) to buy.
 This section is intended to provide you with the information you need to choose the print and the print options that are right for you.
 The section is organized in a FAQ (frequently asked questions) format, which we hope will make it easy for you to find the information you’re looking for.
-If you’re unable to find the information you need, please contact us directly via phone, email or the web form on our contact page.
+If you’re unable to find the information you need, please contact us directly by phone, email or the web form on our contact page.
 Thanks for your interest in purchasing a high-resolution panorama print from bobcphotography.com.

-Common Questions about Prints
+Common Questions about Our Prints

 What options do I have when purchasing a print from bobcphotography.com?